Our work from home starter kit consists of a few basics to get you started on optimum ergonomics and productivity:

 2.)
 Desk

 This one seems pretty obvious.
 We recommend a standard work/computer desk or an upgraded sit-stand desk – either of which will work as we piece together your ergonomic setup.
-I’m still using my old and trusty Ikea desk which withstood multiple moves.
+I’m still using my old and trusty Ikea desk which has withstood multiple moves, and for 2026, I recently converted it to a floor desk.

 I was able to custom build it in-store and went with the bamboo wood top, one set of drawers (that double as one side of legs), and two legs to support the other side.
 It measures 55″x25″, and I don’t recommend sizing down from there.